Kaltsoon/react-native-material/material/3-communicating-with-server.md

 ## Environment variables

 Every application will most likely run in more than one environment.
 Two obvious candidates for these environments are the development environment and the production environment.
-Out of these two, the development envinroment is the one we are running the application right now.
-Different environments usually have different depencies, for example server we are developing locally might use a local database where as server that is deployed to the production environment uses the production database.
-To make the code environment independant we need to parametrize these dependencies.
-At the moment we are using one very environment dependant hard coded value in our application: the url of the server.
+Out of these two, the development environment is the one we are running the application right now.
+Different environments usually have different dependencies, for example, the server we are developing locally might use a local database whereas the server that is deployed to the production environment uses the production database.
+To make the code environment independent we need to parametrize these dependencies.
+At the moment we are using one very environment dependant hardcoded value in our application: the URL of the server.

-We have previously learned that we can provided running programmes with environment variables.
-These variables can be defined in the command line or using environment configuration files such as _.env_ files and third party libraries such as Dotenv.
+We have previously learned that we can provide running programs with environment variables.
+These variables can be defined in the command line or using environment configuration files such as _.env_ files and third-party libraries such as Dotenv.
 Unfortunately, React Native doesn't have direct support for environment variables.
 However, we can use the [Babel](https://babeljs.io/) compiler to inject desired environment variables _at build time_.
-These variables can be defined in environment specific _.env_ files.
+These variables can be defined in environment-specific _.env_ files.

 Babel preset [react-native-dotenv](https://github.com/zetachang/react-native-dotenv) lets you import environment variables from a _.env_ file in React Native without any native code integration.
 Start by installing the dependency: